InkDAO/gitbook/API/authentication.md

 ## POST /auth/login

-Authenticates a user using an Ethereum wallet signature and returns a JWT token for subsequent API requests.
+Authenticates a user using an EIP-4361 (Sign-In with Ethereum) signature and returns a JWT token for subsequent API requests.

 ### Description

-This endpoint provides passwordless authentication by verifying an Ethereum wallet signature.
-Users sign a timestamp with their wallet, and the API verifies the signature's authenticity.
-Upon successful verification, a JWT token is issued for accessing protected endpoints.
+This endpoint provides passwordless authentication by verifying an EIP-4361 compliant SIWE (Sign-In with Ethereum) message signature.
+Users sign a human-readable SIWE message with their wallet, and the API verifies the signature's authenticity.
+Upon successful verification, a JWT token is issued for accessing protected read endpoints.

 **Key Features:**
 - No passwords required
-- Cryptographically secure
+- EIP-4361 (SIWE) standard compliance
+- Human-readable authentication messages
-- Automatic signature expiration (10 seconds)
+- Automatic signature expiration (60 seconds based on "Issued At" timestamp)
 - JWT token valid for 2 hours

 ### Request